aiberlin/SomBat_2020/LinuxRaspi/README.md

 sudo reboot
 ```

-you should see the infamous loading sound :)
+you should hear the infamous loading sound :)